 Lumi vs accessiBe

 Comparing accessibility tools for Shopify catalog cleanup?
-This comparison breaks down the difference between source-level catalog updates (updating Shopify product data) and a JavaScript accessibility overlay—with a specific focus on site speed and what happens on every page load.
+This comparison breaks down the difference between updates saved to Shopify product fields and a JavaScript accessibility overlay—with a specific focus on site speed and what happens on every page load.

 Best fit for Shopify catalog teams: